groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ### Installation with VMWare

-The configuration under VMWare is very similar to the configuration with Virtual.
+The configuration under VMWare is very similar to the configuration with VirtualBox.
 As shown in the screen below, the virtual machine must be configured with

 - The desired disk space - Here a value of 150 Mbytes has been used